jtalz/react-native-short/README.md

 }
 ```

+#### CustomShortStyles

+[`ShortStyleContainer`](#short-style-container-(required)) accepts a prop called `customshortstyles`.

+This should be an object and is a useful opportunity to set theme-like values such as sizes like `XXS, XS, S, M...`.
+Although, you may set it as anything you like.
+These may be used later in any
+type of key/value pairs.

 ## Shortstyle reference guide

 As mentioned above, *a shortstyle is essentially a string to be converted into a style object upon rendering*.